aniruddha27/India-GDP-vis-a-vis-BRICS-nations/README.md

 The last plot, which sums up the entire deduction, shows that all members are developing nations because of higher GDP per capita(ppp) value than the respective GDP per capita with Russia having the higest and India having the lowest standard of living amongst the BRICS nations as of 2017.

+Were Alberto Cairo's principles followed?

+Truthful: I have removed 1980-1990 data because there were a lot of null values which could be predicted.
+It would be difficult to predict these values just going by their sheer number.

+Functionality: Line chart is the best choice for plotting the GDP values because it shows the fluctuations in the values.
+The border of the plots was removed to avoid user distraction from actual data visualisation.

+Beauty: The colours indicating the different nations in the plots are taken from their repective national flags so that it makes the lines not only distinct, but also relatable:India-orange,China-red,Russia-blue,South Africa-black,Brazil-green.

+Insightfulness: Although India has a higher GDP nominal and GDP ppp, when taking into account its population, it actually has the lowest standard of living amongst the memeber nations.